Bredon Homology of Partition Complexes: Eliminating Problematic Subgroups

-We saw in Section~\ref{section: fixed point sets} that if $D$ is a subgroup of $\Sigma_{n}$ such that $\left(\Pcal_{n}\right)^D$ is not contractible, then $D$ is an elementary abelian $p$-group that acts freely on $\n$.
-In this section, we introduce two conditions on a Mackey functor $\Gamma$ for $\Sigma_n$ which, taken together, will permit the use of Proposition~\ref{proposition: pruning criterion} to discard these subgroups when they do not act transitively on $\n$.
+We saw in Section~\ref{section: fixed point sets} that if $D$ is a problematic $p$-subgroup of $\Sigma_{n}$ (i.e., $\left(\Pcal_{n}\right)^D$ is not contractible), then $D$ is an elementary abelian $p$-group that acts freely on $\n$.
+In this section, we introduce two conditions on a Mackey functor $\coeff$ for $\Sigma_n$.
+In the main result of this section, Proposition~\ref{proposition: pruning proposition}, we show that these conditions permit the use of Proposition~\ref{proposition: pruning criterion} to discard the problematic subgroups when they do not act transitively on $\n$.
+The conditions hold for the Mackey functors that we have in mind for applications.
+(See Section~\ref{section: our coefficients}.)